joelburton/timetracker/timetracker/test_models.rst

 ------------

-The ZODB uses transactions, so while we can see this, it isn't saved yet for other people:
+The ZODB uses transactions, so while we can see this, it isn't saved yet for other people.
+We can test this by opening a second, independent connection to the same database:

     >>> conn2 = db.open()
     >>> root2 = conn2.root()